tvdboom/ATOM/docs_sources/faq.md

 No. Unfortunately, there is no way to plot multiple models in the same [shap plot](../user_guide/#shap) since the plots are made by the SHAP package and passed as matplotlib.axes objects to atom.
-This means that it's not within the reach of this package to implement such an utility.
+This means that it's not within the reach of this package to implement such a utility.

 <br>